dosorio/rPanglaoDB/README.md

 6 SRA689041 SRS3166675                           Colon 10x chromium Mus musculus  2878
 ```
 #### Accessing the cellular composition of a sample:
-To access the cell-type content for each sample from the panglaoDB database you may use the `getSampleComposition` function. `getSampleComposition` returns the cell-type composition of the samples included in the PanglaoDB database in a data frame with 8 columns.
-For example, to recover the sample composition of the sample with SRS = SRS2119548 you may use the following code:
+To access the cell-type content for each sample from the panglaoDB database you may use the `getSampleComposition` function.
+This function returns the cell-type composition of the samples included in the PanglaoDB database in a `data frame` with 8 columns.
+For example, to retrieve the sample composition of the sample with SRS = SRS2119548 you may use the following code:
 ```
 > scSRS2119548 <- getSampleComposition(srs = 'SRS2119548')
 > head(scSRS2119548)